nzhang7/2019-coding-exercises/README.md

 ## Introduction

 You can find me all alone in the Introduction folder.
+Haha, so if you happen to see this before downloading and reading the introduction from the actual application form, read it here instead.
+There were some errors that I hadn't yet fixed.
+If you already read that other one, it's fine.
+Close enough.

 ## Required Question 2